pharo-ide/ClassAnnotation/README.md

 # ClassMetaAnnotation
-This package implements first class meta annotation which can be attached to classes using class side methods with the pragma #classMetaAnnotation.
+This package implements first class meta annotations which can be attached to classes using class side methods with the pragma #classMetaAnnotation.

 For example:
 ```Smalltalk